-42% identified the rising price of essentials (food, groceries, petrol, etc.) as their biggest consumer issue in the last three months, 21% cited the rising rate of inflation/interest rates, 20% the price of home energy
+• 57% identified the rising price of essentials (food, groceries, petrol, etc.) as their biggest consumer issue in the last three months, whilst 27% cited the price of home energy

 2 Background and methodology

 2.1 The Consumer Council

 The Consumer Council is a non-departmental public body (NDPB) established through the General Consumer Council (Northern Ireland) Order 1984.
 Its principal statutory duty is to promote and safeguard the interests of consumers in Northern Ireland.
 The Consumer Council has specific statutory duties in relation to energy, postal services, transport, water and sewerage, and food affordability, which include considering consumer complaints and enquiries, carrying out research and educating and informing consumers.